Chopping More Finely: Finite Countermodels in Modal Logic via the Subdivision Construction: Finite model property via the Subdivision Construction

 \begin{definition} Let $L_0$ be a logic.
 For a logic $L \in \NExt{L_0}$, the \emph{degree of Kripke incompleteness} of $L$ in $\NExt{L_0}$ is the cardinal

 where $\KF(L)$ is the class of Kripke frames validating $L$. \end{definition}

 Intuitively, the degree of Kripke incompleteness of a logic $L$ measures the number of logics that cannot be distinguished from $L$ by Kripke frames.
 A logic that has the degree of Kripke incompleteness 1 is also said to be \emph{strictly Kripke complete} in \cite[Section 10.5]{czModalLogic1997}.
-A celebrated result of Blok \cite{blok1978degree} says that, in $\NExt{\K}$, a logic $L$ has the degree of Kripke incompleteness 1 iff $L$ is a union-splitting, and $L$ has the degree of Kripke incompleteness $\conti$ otherwise.
+A celebrated result of Blok \cite{blok1978degree} says that, in $\NExt{\K}$, a logic $L$ has degree 1 iff $L$ is a union-splitting, and $L$ has degree $\conti$ otherwise.
 Determining the degree of Kripke incompleteness in lattices other than $\NExt{\K}$ (e.g., $\NExt{\Kf}$) is a long-standing open question (e.g., \cite[Problem 10.5]{czModalLogic1997}).
 It is even unknown whether all union-splittings in $\NExt{\Kf}$ are Kripke complete, let alone what their degree of Kripke incompleteness is.
-In this respect, \Cref{4: Thm fmp K4m1 stable + sp} identifies a class of union-splittings in $\NExt{\Kf}$ that have the fmp and thus are Kripke complete, and hence have degree of Kripke incompleteness 1.
+Arguably the best result so far is that logics of finite depth have degree 1 in $\NExt{\Kf}$, where a logic is of \emph{finite depth} if any Kripke frame validating it contains no chain of length more than $n$ for some $n \in \omega$.
+This result follows from the fact that transitive logics of finite depth are union-splittings in $\NExt{\Kf}$ (see, e.g., \cite{FrameBasedFormulas2008}) and have the fmp \cite{Segerberg1971}.
+In this respect, \Cref{4: Thm fmp K4m1 stable + sp} identifies a class of union-splittings in $\NExt{\Kf}$ that have the fmp and thus are Kripke complete, and hence have degree of Kripke incompleteness 1 in $\NExt{\Kf}$.
+Moreover, this class is disjoint from the class of transitive logics of finite depth.